 Top 5 ideas from Tools of Titans book

 1. No matter who you are and what you do, health comes first if you want to succeed.
-This includes physical and mental health about physical health.
-There are many tactics on what to do and how to do it, from AcroYoga.
+It includes physical and mental health about physical health.
+There are many tactics on what to do and how to do it from AcroYoga.
 It requires a partner to do simple jogging every day.
 For mental health, most people in the book are doing meditation.

 2. If you want to succeed, you need a morning routine.
 From Bill Gates to Tim Ferriss and all successful people wake up early.
 Every single person has a unique morning routine that works for him.
 Most of them have some common things when it comes to these routines.
 But you must find what works for you in the book.

 3. If you want to be successful, you must read books.
-Another thing common in almost all people in the book is reading many books.
+Another common thing in almost everyone in the book is reading many books.
 One book can change your life.
 But for this to happen, you must read it.
 From the book, you can make great reading lists for future years.
 If you’re not reading, you’re not learning anything new.
 If you’re not learning anything new, then you’re lagging.

 5. Discipline equals freedom.
 It is one of the phrases that remained after reading this book.
 What does it mean?
 If you want to achieve some freedom in your life, be that financial or more free time.
 You must be disciplined.
-The path to success will be different for every one of us with this book.
-You’ll get a lot of inspiration and highly actionable advice from the Titans of our world.
+The path to success will be different for everyone with this book.
+You’ll get much inspiration and highly actionable advice from the Titans of our world.
 These success stories of the people in this book will show that you can achieve whatever you want.

 An instructive story

 Derek Sivers said We’d all be billionaires walking around with six-pack abs.
 Saying like, look, it’s not enough to read, and it’s not enough to know.
-We have to do.
+We have to do it.
 He also gives a story:

 Don’t be a donkey.
-The donkey is standing between a bucket of hay and a bucket of water.
+The donkey is standing between a hay bucket and a water bucket.
 He keeps looking left and right.
 Hey, water.
 Not knowing which one to go for ends up dying of thirst and starvation in the middle.
-Because the donkey didn’t realize that if he went to the water and drink, he’d have enough time, plenty of time, lifetimes to go back to the hay and eat.
+Because the donkey didn’t realize that if he went to the water and drank, he’d have enough time and lifetimes to return to the hay and eat.

 So he got overwhelmed and stood there because he couldn’t make up his mind.
 He didn’t see that he could do one and then the other.
 We can’t be that donkey.
 Often we give ourselves false choices.
 We say, should I go to college or not?
 Also, we don’t realize that we have time to do both.
 You have time to go to college and then pursue entrepreneurship or traveling.
 We don’t realize that you can do both.

-You don’t be the donkey choosing between A and B in the middle.
+You won’t be the donkey choosing between A and B in the middle.
 You can start a job part-time and do entrepreneurship part-time.
-Sometimes, that’s the most successful way because you have a steady income coming in and pursuing your passion.
+Sometimes, that’s the most successful way because you have a steady income to pursue your passion.